ams119/CMEEThesis/README.md

 ****
 ## Code Files

-Code should be run in the listed order or by running the shell script run_project.sh.
+Code should be run in the listed order or by running the BASH script run_project.sh.

 \*scripts marked by an asterisk are not run independently but are dependencies of other scripts